Our Services Include

 "My brother Frank came to live with my family after the death of my widowed mother.
 With their [ the Conklin Center] assistance he lives in his own apartment, pays his bills, has a job he loves, has a group of friends and can go anywhere he wants."
 Cindy, graduates sister

-When students graduate from the Conklin Center they have a job coach who assist them by teaching them the specific skills for their new job.
+When students graduate from the Conklin Center they have a job coach who assists them by teaching them the specific skills for their new job.
 Job coaches assist graduates by helping teach skills on-the-job and resolving job-related issues.
 Coaches make semi-monthly visits to the workplace to assess the worker’s and employer’s perceptions of job performance.